mohammadfahimtajwar/Menusection/README.md

 The search function searches a menu item by ID and can be executed by visiting "http://localhost:3000/search/item_id".
 If any item exists with the given ID, the item ID and name would be displayed on the console.
-For example, after adding chicken with ID=1, going to "http://localhost:3000/search/1", would deliver the menu item on console.
+For example, after adding chicken with ID = 1, going to "http://localhost:3000/search/1", would deliver the item on console.

 The delete function deletes a menu item by ID and can be executed by going to "http://localhost:3000/delete/item_id".
-For example, after adding chicken with ID=1, going to "http://localhost:3000/delete/1" deletes chicken off the menu database.
+For example, after adding chicken with ID = 1, going to "http://localhost:3000/delete/1" deletes chicken off the database.

 Finally, the edit function can be used to change the name of a menu item through "http://localhost:3000/edit/previous/new".
-For example, if the menu has chicken, visiting "http://localhost:3000/edit/chicken/lamb" changes the item from chicken to lamb.
+For example, if the menu has chicken, visiting "http://localhost:3000/edit/chicken/lamb" changes Name from chicken to lamb.

 These are the five functionalities of the API and it has been designed to be as user-friendly as possible.